France's Safran sees gradual recovery after crisis-hit 2020

 Operating margin dropped 530 basis points to 10.2%.

-For 2021, Safran expected this key profitability gauge to recover by more than 100 basis points, with the recovery kicking in starting from the third quarter.
+For 2021, Safran expected the key profitability gauge to recover by more than 100 basis points, with the recovery kicking in starting from the third quarter.

 It predicted 2021 revenues would decrease 2%-4% on a like-for-like basis, disappointing some analysts who had expected Safran to hold its ground this year.